Did Apple sell you an iPhone with a defective battery? If so, Join the Claim to get the justice and compensation you deserve.

 Apple has agreed to settle a claim alleging that it deliberately slowed down iPhones in the US.
 The multi-national tech company has already started making payments to iPhone users in the States.
 A similar case is underway in the UK with lawyers seeking hundreds of millions in compensation for affected iPhone customers.

-At a glance: what do we know about the iPhone consumer protection claim?
+What do we know about the iPhone consumer protection claim?

 Around 23.8 million iPhone users in the UK are affected – are you one of them?